 Explained: How Delhi recorded a massive surge in number of COVID-19 cases

-New Delhi, June 01: The recent number of positive cases of coronavirus in Delhi seems to have spilling them over to its neighbouring districts as well.
+New Delhi, June 01: The recent number of positive cases of coronavirus in Delhi seems to have spiling them over to its neighbouring districts as well.
 Haryana has been recording a large number of cases in areas that are adjoining Delhi, such as Gurugram, Faridabad and Sonepat.

 The reason to this can probably because of easing several activities, including limited public transport, after the third phase of lockdown ended on May 18.
 On Sunday, the national capital recorded 1,295 new cases, which was the fourth consecutive day of 1,000-plus cases in the city.